-- 1. Place the mast base into its step and raise it to its upright position.
-Attach the forestay and shrouds per the sails and rigging section of this manual. - 2.
 Install the boom onto the gooseneck and secure the topping lift to the aft side of the boom.

-- 3. Connect the main sheet purchase to the boom and install the vang as the sails and rigging section shows. - 4.
-Run the jib furling line through the leads and finally through the jammer cleat located on the starboard side of the deck. - 5.
+Connect the main sheet purchase to the boom and install the vang as the sails and rigging section shows.

+Run the jib furling line through the leads and finally through the jammer cleat located on the starboard side of the deck.

 Install the battens in the mainsail (if required) and install the mainsail onto the boom from the aft end.
 Remove the stop pin or open the sail gate in the mast and install the luff slides into the track on the back of the spar.
 Reinstall the stop pin or close the sail gate to prevent the slides from falling back out again.
-Connect the main sail to its halyard and pack the sail on your boom. - 2.
-Install the out haul line in the boom with the messenger line provided and lead from the sheave at the back of the boom through the lower cringle at the back of the sail and aft to the end of the casting. - 3.
+Connect the main sail to its halyard and pack the sail on your boom.

+Install the out haul line in the boom with the messenger line provided and lead from the sheave at the back of the boom through the lower cringle at the back of the sail and aft to the end of the casting.

 Install reefing lines in the boom with the messenger line provided per the diagram in the sails and rigging section.
 Pull enough slack into the reef line so that the sail can be fully raised unimpeded by the reef lines.
-Tie the mainsail onto the boom with the sail ties provided. - 4.
+Tie the mainsail onto the boom with the sail ties provided.

 Install the jib sheet onto the jib and lead the sheets inside the shrouds to the lead jammer blocks on the gunwahales.
-Tie figure eight knots in the end of the sheets to prevent them from running back through the jams. - 5.
+Tie figure eight knots in the end of the sheets to prevent them from running back through the jams.

 Raise and unfurl sails, beginning with the main and then the jib while powering into the wind.
 Once each halyard is tensioned, the halyard can be pushed down into its respective rope clutches.
 However, care should be taken not to inadvertently open the rope clutches, since the sails will lower rapidly if this is done.
-When the sails are raised, the boat can be laid off and the engine turned off. - 6.
+When the sails are raised, the boat can be laid off and the engine turned off.

 Once the main is sheeted in and you are sailing upwind, confirm the main topping lift position.
 The main should be capable of sheeting in hard without the topping lift being tight.
-With the main sheeted in hard, the topping lift should have eight to ten inches of sag and should be adjusted accordingly. - 7.
+With the main sheeted in hard, the topping lift should have eight to ten inches of sag and should be adjusted accordingly.

+The spinnaker should be rigged as follows:

+If the ratchet blocks with springs are not already attached to the eye straps, do so at this time.
+The locations of each are as follows:

+Along the gunnel of the port and starboard sides on the detail just forward of the aft cleats, and approximately 1/3 of the way on the gunnel aft of the fwd end of the cockpit.

+Already attached to the spinnaker pole are the pole out and pole in lines.
+They are routed through the camcleats on the mast.

+The Seldon mast comes already rigged with the spinnaker halyard installed.

+The spinnaker sheets get tied through the clew on the spin sheet and routed fwd of the jib/forestay and run aft to the aft turning blocks and ahead to the forward spinnaker blocks.
+Tie a figure 8 knot in the end of the line to keep it from coming out of the blocks.

 After a day of sailing, the sails should be lowered/ furled in while again powering into the wind, with the jib furled in first and then by lowering the main.
 Protect your sails by covering them with the sail cover or furling them completely up.